HariSekhon/Nagios-Plugins/README.md

 Some older plugins may not adhere to all of the criteria above so most have been filed away under the `older/` directory (they were used by people out there in production so I didn't want to remove them entirely).
 Older plugins also indicate that I haven't run or made updates to them in a few years so they're in basic maintenance mode and may require minor tweaks or updates.

-If you're new remember to check out the `older/` directory for more plugins that are less current but that you might find useful such as RAID checks for Linux MD Raid, 3ware / LSI MegaRaid / Dell Perc Raid Controllers (which is rebranded LSI MegaRaid),
+If you're new remember to check out the `older/` directory for more plugins that are less current but that you might find useful such as RAID checks for Linux MD Raid, 3ware / LSI MegaRaid / Dell Perc Raid Controllers (which are actually rebranded LSI MegaRaid so you can use the same check - I also recommend the widely used [Dell OpenManage Check](http://folk.uio.no/trondham/software/check_openmanage.html)).

 ### Manual Build ###